Spartronics4915/developers_handbook/java_lessons/4_if_statment.md

 }
 ```

-Or, if you care that `bar == 3`, just that the previous statement didn't run, you can do the following:
+Or, if you don't care that `bar == 3`, just that the previous statement didn't run, you can do the following:

 ```java
 // This will print Second statement.